Download

 Author page - As with the post and tag pages, you can select which author page to link to from this drop-down list.
 If you have a lot of authors, you can start typing the author name to dynamically filter the list.

-As simple a link as can be; Frontpage Link menu items link back to your frontpage, so they can be used as a Home button.
+As simple a link as can be; Homepage Link menu items link back to your homepage, so they can be used as a Home button.

 6. Internal Link